simonevaccari/machine-learning-process/docs/inference-cwl.md

 To execute the application, users have the option to use either [cwltool](https://github.com/common-workflow-language/cwltool) or [Calrissian](https://github.com/Duke-GCB/calrissian) as the CWL runner.

 ## Inputs:
-- `input_reference`: A list of reference to a Sentinel-2 product on [planetary computer](https://planetarycomputer.microsoft.com/api/stac/v1/collections).
-The application will give you an accurate result if the sentinel-2 product has no/low cloud-cover.
+- `input_reference`: A list of Sentinel-2 product references from [Planetary Computer](https://planetarycomputer.microsoft.com/api/stac/v1/collections).
+Note: the inference application provides accurate results only when the Sentinel-2 product has low or no cloud cover.
+High cloud coverage may significantly reduce prediction accuracy.

 ## How to Execute the Application Package